Royal London One-Day Cup. Somerset v Essex. 26th April 2019. Taunton.

 The text I sent said, “Lost toss.
 Batting.
 Green pitch.
 Lights on.
 Overcast.
 Rain forecast.”
 The unspoken part of it referred to the conventional wisdom that in one-day cricket, with the DLS system in play and rain about, it is best to bat second when any effect of the weather might be better known.
 In this match, and the last, Somerset have shown that where the first innings is uninterrupted, and a large score is posted, the loss of early wickets by the team batting second can have a devastating effect on their prospects when DLS is applied.

-I was in time to disturb a row of people in the top of the Somerset Pavilion and find a seat still vacant towards the very end of their row.
+I was in time to disturb a row of people in the top of the Somerset Pavilion and find a seat still vacant towards the far end of their row.
 The Quantocks looked damp but resplendent in their spring outfit of green, maroon and yellow.
 The Brendons could be seen too which held out the prospect of some cricket.
 Music, for the first time this season as far as I can recall, disturbed the anticipation that hangs over a cricket field as the start of a match approaches.
-Then the umpires and players emerged to applause, took up their positions and, with a total lack of ceremony which always takes me by surprise, Essex’s Sam Cook ran in from the River End and bowled to Banton.
+Then the umpires and players emerged to applause, took up their positions, and with that total lack of ceremony with which a county cricket match starts, and which always takes me by surprise, Essex’s Sam Cook ran in from the River End and bowled to Banton.
 Banton got an inside edge, ran through for a single and we were underway.

 The first boundary came in the sixth over when Azhar pulled Siddle through midwicket to the Caddick Pavilion.
 The buzz turned into a cheer and then fell back to a slightly more animated buzz than the one from which the cheer had erupted.
 At the end of the sixth over Somerset were 25 for 1.
 At the end of the seventh they were 43 for 1 and a sea of chatter rolled around the stands, the backwash from the cheers which had erupted when, in successive balls, Trego had hooked Cook into the Somerset Stand, driven him through the covers to the Caddick Pavilion boundary and then over the Trescothick Stand and into the Tone.
 Suddenly, 39 overs did not seem so lean a ration.
 The strokes had been clean, true and reminiscent of the Trego specials of old.
 The assault drove Cook out of the attack.

-When Quinn replaced Cook Azhar played a scoop fine of third man for four.
+Quinn replaced Cook and Azhar played a scoop fine of third man for four.
 He looked in perfect touch and a set of metaphorical fingers were crossed as hope of a large Somerset score began to break out.
 Too early.
 “Count no chickens” the iron rule of the hardened cricket supporter.
-A lavish drive from Trego which did not disturb the ball and resulted in shouts of “Oh!” and a hook from Azhar which bobbled over the keeper’s head for a single were reminders that a wicket takes but one ball.
+A lavish drive from Trego did not disturb the ball and resulted in shouts of “Oh,” and a hook from Azhar which looped over the keeper’s head for a single were reminders that a wicket takes but one ball.

 When Azhar drove Quinn over extra cover to where the old scoreboard used to stand he brought up his hundred from 84 balls and registered the two hundred partnership.
-Within a second or two people were standing and applauding all around the ground, Trego was congratulating Azhar and the Somerset team were on their balcony applauding.
-Somerset were 207 for 1 with 12 overs still to be bowled, and the chatter was supercharged by what had passed and by the anticipation of what might be to come.
-When Trego scored the single he needed to reach his own hundred, from 79 balls, the ground and the players’ balcony were on their feet again and Azhar was running up the pitch to congratulate him, giving a short-arm jab of celebration as he went.
+People stood and applauded all around the ground, Trego was congratulating Azhar and the Somerset team were on their balcony applauding hands over heads.
+Somerset were 207 for 1 with 12 overs still to be bowled.
+The chatter was supercharged by what had passed and by the anticipation of what might be to come.
+When Trego scored the single he needed to reach his own hundred, from 79 balls, the ground and the players’ balcony were on their feet again and Azhar was running up the pitch to congratulate him.

 Now it was Hildreth who emerged from the Pavilion on the back of his brilliant acquisitive innings on a difficult pitch at Hove.
 It had helped lay the foundations for Somerset’s victory there.
 Here, the foundation had already been laid and so this was a different Hildreth.
 At first he batted in support of Trego who attacked a Quinn over with repeated ferocity to cacophanus applause and cheering.
 He drove an attempt at a wide off side yorker through the gap between the deep cover and wide third man fielders.
 The next flew over the Sir Ian Botham Stand and into the river.
 The onslaught caused Quinn to bowl two successive wides as he tried to pitch yorkers at the permitted limit.
 When Bopara returned he was hit for six into the end of the Somerset Stand next to the Garner Gates.